 As you keep reading, you can see what you’ll get and how it will benefit your business.
 Not only will you get that immediate and deeper benefit mentioned in Tip #2, you’ll also get a Facebook ads audit.

-The copy here will interest people who want what you’re offering, presents a clear call to action and should get them into and through your Instant Audit funnel.
+The copy here will interest people who want what you’re offering, presents a clear call to action and should get them into and through your Agency Messenger Funnel.

 It also follows the standard AIDA pattern: